rancher/dashboard/docusaurus/blog/2023-04-18-elemental-iso-build/elemental-iso-build.md

 authors: [alex, kwwii]
 tags: [Manager, Elemental, Extensions]
 ---
-## Configure and build ISOs via the UI
+## Easily configure and build ISOs via the UI

 Currently, when users want to add an Edge machine to an Elemental cluster they have to create an ISO image which is properly configured with the registration endpoint information by hand.